World Drama and Playwriting

 Several of our graduates have gone on to work professionally for theatres as literary managers or dramaturges.
 A number have gone on to graduate schools such as the University of Southern California, the University of New Mexico, and Columbia University.

-In addition to the learning outcomes for all English majors, students who complete the emphasis in literature, society and politics will be able to:
+In addition to the learning outcomes for all English majors, students who complete the emphasis in World Drama and Playwriting will be able to:

 • Understand and interpret major works of dramatic literature from the ancient to the contemporary eras within and across historical and cultural contexts.